ihucos/counter.dev-selfhost/README.md

 ```

 ## 4. Go to UI
-Visit the fired up server, login and follow the integrations steps there.
+Visit the fired up server, login and follow the integrations steps for your website there.

 # Screenshots